An introduction to Markov Chains.

 We also have

-\[h_{i,j} = \begin{cases} \sum_{k \in \Omega}P_{i,k}h_{k,j}, & \text{if} \quad j \ne i, \\ 1, & \text{if} \quad j = i. \end{cases}\]
+\[\eta_{i,j} = \begin{cases} 1 + \sum_{k \in \Omega}P_{i,k}\eta_{k,j}, & \text{if} \quad j \ne i, \\ 0, & \text{if} \quad j = i. \end{cases}\](For the first case, we add 1 because we need to consider the first step from state $i$ to state $k$.)

 Theorem 1.
 Consider an irreducible Markov chain (finite or infinite), (1) if it is positive recurrent, $\exists$ an unique stationary distribution $\pi$, such that $\pi_i = \frac{1}{\mu_{i}}$.
 (2) if it is null recurrent or transient, no stationary distribution exists.